iamntz/wp-utils/src/termsWithResults/usage.md

 - `marketing` within `campaign` taxonomy
 - `google` within `client` taxonomy

-Please make sure that queries may not be the most performance-friendly, but should work just fine for small/medium sites.
+Please take note that queries may not be the most performance-friendly, but should work just fine for small/medium sites.